This document is also available in PDF (361 KB) [help with PDF files]

 Transportation of Dangerous Goods

-1. The purpose of the Transportation of Dangerous Goods Regulations is to establish and regulate safety standards, safety marks, and safety requirements for the transportation of dangerous goods.
+2. The purpose of the Transportation of Dangerous Goods Act, 1992 is to establish standards and requirements for the safe transportation of dangerous goods.

-2. Dangerous goods, hazardous wastes, explosives, and radioactive materials are examples of products that pose a hazard or risk to human health or the environment, and as such, are regulated and require special handling while being transported.
+4. Dangerous goods, including hazardous wastes, hazardous recyclable material, explosives, and radioactive materials are products that pose a hazard to human health or the environment, and as such, are regulated and require special handling while being transported.

 - Class 1 – Explosives (including explosives within the meaning of the Explosives Act)

-- Class 7 – Nuclear substances (within the meaning of the Nuclear Safety and Control Act, that are radioactive)
+- Class 7 – Radioactive Materials (within the meaning of the Nuclear Safety and Control Act, that are radioactive)

 - Class 8 – Corrosives

-5. Hazardous waste generally includes dangerous goods that are no longer used for their original purpose, and that are recyclable materials or intended for treatment or disposal.
-Of the nine classes noted above, seven categories (i.e., excluding explosives and radioactives) are also controlled by the Canadian Environmental Protection Act,1999 (CEPA) administered by Environment and Climate Change Canada.
+9. Of the nine classes of dangerous goods noted above, all except for Classes 1 and 7 are also regulated by the Canadian Environmental Protection Act, 1999 (CEPA) administered by Environment and Climate Change Canada.
 For more information on hazardous wastes, refer to Memorandum D19-7-3, Export and Import of Hazardous Waste and Hazardous Recyclable Material.

-6. Explosives are defined as any substance that is made, manufactured, or used to produce an explosion or detonation or a pyrotechnic effect, and include gunpowder, propellant powders, blasting agents, dynamite, detonating cord, lead azide, detonators, ammunition of all descriptions, rockets, fireworks, firework compositions, safety flares, and other signals.
+10. Explosives are defined as any substance that is made, manufactured, or used to produce an explosion or detonation or a pyrotechnic effect, and include gunpowder, propellant powders, blasting agents, dynamite, detonating cord, lead azide, detonators, ammunition of all descriptions, rockets, fireworks, firework compositions, safety flares, and other signals.
 Explosives are also regulated under the Explosives Act administered by Natural Resources Canada.
-For more information on explosives, refer to Memorandum D19-6-1, Administration of the Explosive Act.
+For more information on explosives, refer to Memorandum D19-6-1, Import, export and in transit requirements of the Explosives Act and Regulations.

 Atomic Energy “Nuclear Substances”